Expert Reviews – Tanzania

 The northern parks are rich in everything there is to love about Africa – the massed ranks of migrating herds pursued by predators in the Serengeti; the lost and beautiful world of Ngorongoro; the kingdoms of baobabs and elephants in Tarangire; the tree-climbing lions of Lake Manyara.
 Elsewhere in the north, landscape trumps wildlife in the climb to the summit of Kilimanjaro, Africa’s highest peak and in the otherworldly volcanic Crater Highlands crowned by the shapely Ol Doinyo Lengai and given stark beauty by the flamingo-rich Lake Natron.
 The north’s accessibility and safari infrastructure also make it an ideal starting point for your first East African safari, although it’s such a wonderful experience (and there’s more than you can possibly see in a single visit) that the region is worth visiting over and over again.

 If Tanzania’s north is classic safari territory, the rest of the country is an altogether different experience.
 Wilderness dominates the wild west with the chimps of Gombe National Park and the wild, wild country of Mahale Mountains and Katavi.
-Down south, Ruaha National Park and Selous Game Reserve are massive protected areas with the largest lion populations on earth and with visitor numbers far lower than in the northern parks there’s an excellent chance that you’ll experience wild Africa in its raw and silent beauty.
+Down south, Ruaha and Nyerere (formerly Selous GR) National Park are massive protected areas with the largest lion populations on earth and with visitor numbers far lower than in the northern parks there’s an excellent chance that you’ll experience wild Africa in its raw and silent beauty.

 And then there’s the coast, so many long untrammeled kilometres of palm-fringed beauty watched over by so many languid towns and welcoming communities from the Swahili heartland.
 To crown it all, Zanzibar, at once classy escape from the rigours of African safari trails and sophisticated, spice-laden and stirring architectural showpiece that makes it a worthy destination in its own right.